 - Watch the butter carefully and let it bubble.
 It will begin to show brown bits in the bottom of the pan.
 You will start to smell the aroma of the nutty buttery goodness.

 - Once it has browned, immediately remove from heat.
-Pour butter over 2 cups of confectioner’s sugar.
+Pour butter over 2 cups of confectioner's sugar.
+Add maple syrup and the lesser amount of half and half.

 - Adjust with remaining sugar and half and half as needed to make frosting of a spreadable consistency.
 Frost cooled cake.
 Garnish with toasted whole pecans.
 Makes 20 servings.